Alcoholic Anthologies from the Club Invertebrate #3

 Chris looked at Pincer Penny, trying to figure out what the deal was.
 He knew he wasn't the exciting sort, and the mutant bounty hunter had clearly led a more exciting life than his own - so why the sudden interest?
 She'd told him before she wasn't about to take a contract on him, but who knows.
 Maybe it was just the fact that the two both had it in for that mutant supremacist, Ultra, and her so-called Mutant Legion.

 Taking a huge swig of his Long Island Iced Tea, Chris shrugged and started his tale.

-In his guise as Mister Matter, Chris Williams made his way to Detroit, in order to meet a new potential client.
+In his guise as Mister Matter, Chris Williams made his way to Detroit, to meet a new potential client.
 Over the phone, this so-called Fascisma stated that she could use someone with his particular talents for a special enterprise of hers, but Chris wasn't sure.
 After all, look at her name.
 Fascisma?
 That's like asking for trouble before you even walk in the door.
 But this lady seemed to have more cash than even Chris could count, so he was willing to hear her out.